gsoules/MkDocs/digital-archive/docs/archivist/scanning.md

 -   A resolution of 300 ppi is plenty for letter-size documents that are primarily text.
 And unless the documents contain color, they can be scanned using 8-bit Grayscale.
 An exception would be, for example, a type-written page that had been written or doodled on using a colored pen, or if the page contained a color image.
-    A resolution of 300 ppi is also fine for OCR purposes.
+    A resolution of 300 ppi is also fine for OCR (optical character recognition) purposes.
 -   An image scanned as 24-bit color, will produce a file that is 3 times the size as the same image scanned as 8-bit Grayscale.
     That's because 24 bits is 3 times as many bits as 8 bits.
 Similarly, the file for an image scanned as 16-bit Grayscale will be 2/3 the size of the file for the same image scanned as 24-bit color.